 To operate the raw water livewell, open the seacock with the livewell I.D. tag on the port side of the aft bilge.
 The livewell pump is screwed directly into the seacock.
 Plug the drain in the bottom of the livewell box and place the switch at the helm in the "on" position.
-The livewell will then fill with water through an inlet fitting near the bottom of the box.
-The water level will rise to a point slightly below the top of the livewell and drain overboard through a screened overflow fitting.
+The livewell will fill with water hrough an inlet fitting near the bottom of the box.
+The water will rise to to a point even with the overflow drain and drain overboard.

 If the seacock is left open and the pump is not on, the boats forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling close the seacock when the livewell option is not in use.
+To prevent this inadvertent filling close the seacock when the livewell is not in use.